 Evaluation freedom of speech in Eastern Europe

-The Swedish International Development Cooperation Agency (Sida) and specifically the Department for Europe and Latin America (Eurolatin) wants to review and evaluate three of Sida’s programs.
-The partner organisations have ongoing agreements within Sweden´s strategy for reform cooperation with Eastern Europe, the Western Balkans and Turkey for the period 2014–2020 and Sida now has an opportunity to evaluate the support within the portfolio of democracy and human rights and with specific focus on freedom of speech in Eastern Europe.
+The Swedish International Development Cooperation Agency (Sida) and specifically the Department for Europe and Latin America (Eurolatin) ordered a review and evaluation of three of Sida’s programs.
+The partner organisations have ongoing agreements within Sweden´s strategy for reform cooperation with Eastern Europe, the Western Balkans and Turkey for the period 2014–2020 and Sida wanted to evaluate the support within the portfolio of democracy and human rights and with specific focus on freedom of speech in Eastern Europe.

 • The media institute FOJO

 "Strengthening Free, Independent, Professional Media in Central and Eastern Europe”, 2017-2021.The projects seeks improved access to independent and balanced information in the Central and Eastern European region, as well as to supporting democracy, transparency and accountability.
 The specific aim of the operation is to "support the establishment of strategic alliances between non-state media actors in the region and strengthen their resilience so that they can continue to offer quality journalism as an alternative to disinformation".

 “Investigative Journalism and Independent Media to Advance Accountability and Development", 2018-2022.
 Ukraine, Moldova, Armenia, Georgia, Belarus, Azerbaijan and Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Albania and Serbia as well as Turkey.
 The intervention aims at maximizing investigative journalism and the role of independent media as a trusted source of actionable information, to press for transparency and accountability, combat organized crime and corruption, and protect the rule of law and fundamental human rights.